CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When Does Linea Nigra Appear?

-This signature belly line can technically show up at any point in your pregnancy, but it will typically surface sometime in the second or third trimester, Lamppa says.
+No two pregnancies are alike, and side effects like linea nigra are the same way.
+This signature belly line can technically show up at any point in your pregnancy, but it’ll typically surface at some point in the second or third trimester, Lamppa says.
 Again, not everyone gets linea nigra.
-Either way, it’s no cause for stress.
+Either way, your pregnancy body is beautiful—and uniquely yours.

 When Does Linea Nigra Go Away?